dpareasy/Assignment1/README.md

 ### The Finite State Machine ###

-The figure below represent the structure of the Finite State Machine.
+Hereafter the structure of the Finite State Machine.

 ![smach](https://user-images.githubusercontent.com/92155300/204056867-88b33dd0-3f09-4bea-8fbf-265921ca48a1.png)

-The figure shows a hierachical finite state machine made of the following states:
+The figure shows a hierachical Finite State Machine made of the following states:
-1. *INITIALIZE_MAP*: This is the state in which the robot get all the information about the map of the environment.
+1. *INITIALIZE_MAP*: The state in which the robot build the map of the environment.
 2. *NORMAL*: composed of three other states:
-    * *DECIDE_LOCATION*: This is the state in which the robot decide the location to reach.
+    * *DECIDE_LOCATION*: The state in which the robot decides the location to reach.
-    * *MOVING_TO_LOCATION*: This is the state in which the robot move to the target location.
+    * *MOVING_TO_LOCATION*: The state in which the robot moves until reaching the target location.
-    * *SURVEYING*: This is the state in which the robot takes some times to survey the location.
+    * *SURVEYING*: The state in which the robot takes some times to survey the location.
-3. *RECHARGING*: This is the state in which the robot charge its battery.
+3. *RECHARGING*: The state in which the robot charges its battery.

 ## Project structure ##